ml-research/MoRT_NMI/README.md

 * /MoRT: the moral choice machine and moral compass source code
 * /LAMA: forked repo of https://github.com/facebookresearch/LAMA
 * /realtoxicityprompts forked repo of https://github.com/allenai/real-toxicity-prompts

+The Supplemental Material is divided in:

+* /MoralScore: Tables with results to reproduce the figures
+* /TextGeneration: Results of text generation.
+Read the contrained README.md for download links.
+* /UserStudy: material of conducted user studies

 ## 2. Dependencies
     see MoRT/requirements.txt